Suggestion: Watch the 10 minutes video tutorial before reading this article

 - EMC (Electromagnetic Compatibility) test results

-Information to include in the quick start guide
+What information should I include in the quick start guide?

 - The name of your product